 Given the numerous and varied stakeholders present in any Human Resource Information System (HR, Payroll, Accounting, supervisors, employees, vendors, etc.), information stored in the system can theoretically be used in infinitely-configured ways.
 Consequently, the needs of each user group will be different as well.
 Human Resources may be looking for real-time data to make balanced scorecards while Payroll may be looking for features that aid in their reporting requirements for regulatory agencies like the EEOC.
 Unfortunately, many organizations fail to pinpoint what each stakeholder needs from the information system and as a result wind up with a diluted end-product.
 Effectively planning means identifying HR software requirements that take both micro and macro-level needs into account, but many professionals tasked with HRIS planning, system selection, and implementation only focus on the micro-level needs.
 Though well-versed in department or unit-level applications, many system implementors do not know how to plan for the big picture.
 One large mistake that many implementation teams make is failing to recognize the long-term strategic benefits that data systems can bring—choosing to focus instead on short-term, operational gains.

 Put another way, these individuals don't know how to "speak" the C-suite language.
 Unfortunately, revenues, P&L, and the host of other key business markers used, can get lost at this phase, which is a major misstep (especially when trying to secure executive-level buy-in).
 "The more senior executive, the more critical it becomes to talk in financial terms," says Connie Moore, VP and Research Director at Forrester Research.
 "Without addressing those……issues head-on, it'll be hard to gain executive level buy-in."
-Indeed, a look through the Standish CHAOS Report for 2009 is a good indication of this fact.
+Indeed, a look through the Standish CHAOS Report is a good indication of this fact.
 According to figures released in the report, only 32% of IT projects are actually deemed by executives to be successful and none of the reasons for this failure reflect a problem with the actual technology.
 Rather, failure is indicative of issues that revolve around poor business planning.

 Tip # 1: Identify all stakeholders and their business needs, strategic goals, and processes that the HRIS will have impact on, before any solution is selected.
 Further, recognize that disparate stakeholders will have different views about what is needed from their vantage point.
 It is up to the steering committee and project team to determine how to meet both unit-level and organizational goals.